NASM CNC Study Guide

 Maslow’s hierarchy of needs as it relates to supplements and nutrition is this:

-The second thing to look for is that your daily protein needs are met for your wanted outcome.
+The second thing to consider is that your daily protein needs are met for your desired outcome.

-The third thing is that we have tailored the carbs and fat based upon the preferences and needs for energy of the client so they may excel in both training and in competition.
+The third thing is that we have tailored the carbs and fat based upon the preferences and needs for the client’s energy so they may excel in both training and competition.

-Fourth, we should meet micronutrient needs based upon the needs based on any nutritional gaps that may exist.
+Fourth, we should meet micronutrient needs based upon needs based on any existing nutritional gaps.

 The last thing to do is to use a proper supplement to support your body composition, your training, and optimal performance.